 The way to recover from destructive mind control is to learn to control your own mind.
 In our practice we help people develop increased self-awareness so that they can reclaim, or in some cases, create for the first time, a healthy internal locus (center) of control.
 Cults actively work to short-circuit this internal locus of authority.

 For example, some people want help understanding how destructive mind control was used on them.
-They may want Steve to teach them about altered states of consciousness—hypnosis, meditation, chanting and other exercises and processes used by undue influence agents—and how to use those techniques themselves in appropriate and healthy ways.
+They may want Steven to teach them about altered states of consciousness— hypnosis, meditation, chanting, and other exercises and processes used by undue influence agents— and how to use those techniques themselves in appropriate and healthy ways.
 Others have had very unhappy childhood experiences and traumas, which can set them up for years of destructive relationships, and possibly group involvement(s).
 They want to focus on how to heal past traumas, create healthy relationships, and move forward.
 Each person is best served by a truly customized approach.
-Steve is able to draw from a large toolbox of different strategies that help empower you to heal yourself.
+Steven is able to draw from a large toolbox of different strategies that help empower you to heal yourself.
 We apply the ones that work best for you in your sessions.

 If you have trouble focusing for long hours you may need a less intense therapeutic experience.
 We have found that counseling one to three hours a day over a one or two week period may work best for you.
 Some clients fly to Boston, stay with friends or relatives, or get a bed and breakfast or hotel room.
 Some find that visiting the great city of Boston, combining personal growth and vacation, is a powerful mix.

-Option Three: Steve travels to you for a number of days.
+Option Three: Steven travels to you for a number of days

-Option Five: Ask Steve to supervise your local therapist.
+Option Five: Ask Steven to supervise your local therapist

 If you have a good working relationship with a local therapist, but they have no formal training to work with ex-members, they may be willing to get professional help (therapists call it supervision) via telephone from Steve.